-There is a misconception that app design focuses solely on creating colorful button or drawing illustrations.
+There is a misconception that app design focuses solely on creating colorful buttons or drawing illustrations.
 However, there's much more to a design than mere visuals.

-This article explores the main design components and explains how to design the mobile app to benefit business.
+This article explores the app design process, its components and explains how to design the mobile app to benefit business.